 How to embed fonts in PowerPoint

-It looks so beautiful, your presentation.
-All texts are arranged nicely, everything’s looking great in corporate design.
-Then you forward it to someone, perhaps, or you open it on another PC, and a nightmare unfolds: “These slides are grotesque!”
+Your presentation looks beautiful.
+All texts are arranged nicely, everything’s looking great in the corporate design.
+Then you forward it to someone, or you open the presentation on another device, and a nightmare unfolds: The slides look terrible!
 Why?
-Because that PC didn’t have the necessary font installed and therefore used an available one instead.
-This can cause all of your carefully constructed formatting, arrangements, sizing and diagrams to be completely shot to pieces.
-You may not even notice this directly as the cause of this minor disaster since the Font box at the top insists that your chosen font is displayed - even though it’s not.
-That‘s really mean, especially when trying to remedy the error with the other person over the phone.
+Because a particular device didn’t have the necessary fonts installed and therefore used a default one instead.
+This can cause all your carefully constructed formatting, content positioning, sizing and charts to be completely shot to pieces.
+You may not even notice this as the major cause of this minor disaster as the font box at the top insists your chosen font is being displayed – even though it’s not.
+This is really mean, especially if you try to solve the issue with another person to identify what went wrong.